 Texas Sex Offender Registration Program – Visit the official website for the Texas Department of Public Safety and learn more about the Texas Sex Offender Registration Program.
 Here you can find more information on the TXDPS public notification system, law requirements for sex offenders, and how the TXDPS functions.

 Indecent exposure may seem inconsequential during the act, but Texas law states otherwise.
 A conviction for indecent exposure can result in criminal charges and even required registration with the sex offender database.
-Do what is best for your future contact the attorneys at The Benken Law Firm now.
+Do what is best for your future and secure the legal advice of a skilled criminal defense attorney.
+Contact The Benken Law Firm now.

 Brian Benken at The Benken Law Firm has extensive knowledge and experience with sex offense cases.
 He has a passion for criminal defense and wants to use it to fight for your rights.
 It is time to do what is best for you.
 Contact Brian Benken at (713) 223 - 4051 today.